-- Are not required to have face-to-face interactions or create job opportunities.
+- Are not required to have face-to-face interactions or create job opportunities; and

 A mentee is responsible for understanding the nature of your relationship with your mentor and managing their expectations accordingly.
 Understand that the mentors are volunteering their time and respect the valuable time contributed by their mentor.

-- Are not required to have face-to-face interactions.
+- Are not required to have face-to-face interactions; and

 - Are not guaranteed enhanced job opportunities.